PNNL-CompBio/spammR/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which demonstrates how to organize spatial omics data into a SpatialExperiment object, which is the required format for input data in SpammR.
+After constructing a SpatialExperiment object, we then demonstrate the use of different function in SpammR.

 ``` r
 library(spammR)